NICMx/Jool/doc/usr/userspace-app.markdown

 When a UDP session has been lying around inactive for this long, its entry will be removed from the database automatically.

+When you change this value, the lifetimes of all already existing UDP sessions are updated.

 ### \--toTCPest

 - Name: TCP established session lifetime